 Searching for Surgeons

-The ACS Find a Surgeon tool (located on the left) allows you to search for a qualified surgeon in a variety of ways.
-You can search by any combination of the following:
+The American College of Surgeons (ACS) Find a Surgeon tool (located on the left) allows you to search for a qualified surgeon in a variety of ways.
+Using the fields on the left, you can search by:

 - Specialty (for example, general surgery, neurosurgery)

 - Subspecialty (for example, surgical oncology, hernia procedures, colon and rectal disorder/procedures)

 - Area of Clinical Concentration (for example, inguinal hernia, brain tumor, lung resection)

 The Find a Surgeon database lists members of the ACS including Fellows and Associate Fellows.
 The tool can assist you in finding a qualified surgical specialist who is either a Fellow of the American College of Surgeons (FACS) or working towards their Fellowship.
 The letters “FACS” after a surgeon’s name indicates that he or she is a Fellow of the ACS.
 Fellows are board-certified surgeons whose education, training, professional qualifications, surgical competence, and ethical conduct are reviewed and consistent with the high standards of the ACS.
 Not all surgeons are accepted as Fellows, and there are some surgeons who choose not to become Fellows.